Total Internal Reflection Fluorescence

 lgTIRF System is Compatible with Dry, Water- and Oil-immersion Objectives and, thus, can be used for broad range of studies - from TIRF imaging of cellular organelles to parallel detection of real-time response from microarrays and TIRF viewing of a group of cells.

 lgTIRF can be used with Glass or Silica coverslips as TIRF lightguides.
 Rectangular or round coverslips, with mounted disposable or reusable temperature controlled open perfusion chambers and closed flow cells are available as options for lgTIRF.
-As mentioned above, there are several TIRF excitation light launchers: three stationary and one mobile.
-One of the stationary launchers couples the excitation light from the end of rectangular coverslip, as shown in Fig. 4.
-The second stationary launcher couples light from the bottom of the coverslip (Fig. 6).
-This launcher is well-suited for TIRFing with Petri dishes equipped with optical bottoms.
+As mentioned above, there are several TIRF excitation light launchers: one stationary and three mobile.
+The stationary launcher couples the excitation light from the end of a coverslip, as shown in Fig. 4.
+Three mobile launchers couple light from the the end, from the top, and from the bottomof the coverslip, as shown in Fig. 4, 5, and 6, respectively.
+The latter launcher is well-suited for TIRFing with Petri dishes equipped with optical bottoms.

 Silica Optics of the excitation channel comprises fiber optics cable, collimators, and optics of the excitation light launchers; they are made from UV silica.
 Respectively, the use of silica coverslips allows for TIRFing with excitation wavelengths 190-1000 nm, including UV, a feature which is not available in objective-based TIRF.